 There was a young woman who had a dilemma whether to place her mother who had an advanced stage of Alzheimer’s disease (dementia) on a tube feeding.
 She had stopped eating.
 She had an advance directive indicating that she did not want to recourse on tube feeding to sustain her life.
 The daughter asked, should we recourse to tube feeding to sustain my mother’s life?
-Is it considered a sin to stop giving her tube feeding?
+Is it a moral issue to stop giving her tube feeding?
 What is the Church’s position on removing tube feedings for patients who are in the advanced stage of their illness?

 The Catholic Church “supports advance directives, provided these are executed in a way that is consistent with Church teachings.”
 The considerations of providing feeding tubes to patients who are in the state of coma or persistent vegetative state are very different from the considerations of using tube feedings tubes to patients who are in the advanced stage of progressive diseases such as cancer, Parkinson’s disease AIDS, and Alzheimer’s disease, among others.
 The administration of tube feedings in these types of patients will often result in great burden and other complications.

 There is a consensus among medical societies that show the burdens of introducing tube feedings to this population.
 Some of the cited burdens associated with tube feeding on advanced dementia include the following:

 A) medical-surgical interventions required to place the feeding tube; B) the potential for infection at the incision site, leading to the possible need for antibiotics and for hospitalization; C) the discomfort experienced from tube feeding, and D) the likelihood of requiring physical or chemical restraint to prevent tube pull out (as some patients may pull it out repeatedly because of irritation).